Community Leaders Enhancing Area Rivers (CLEAR) Mini-Grants

 - Local governments (cities, counties, school districts) and service organizations with 501(c)(3) status are eligible to receive funds.
 Individuals and groups lacking this status can attain eligibility by involving their local governments or non-profit groups in the handling of the funds.
 If such is the case, the grant application should be made by the group or unit of government that will hold the funds, and reference the non-tax exempt group or individual leading the effort.

-Mini-Grant Project Report (to be submitted upon completion of the project)
+Mini-Grant Project Report (To be submitted upon completion of the project)

 - The mini-grant project report should include: